linkby-hiring/linkby-hiring.github.io/tech/exercises/full-stack-developer.md

 ![Pubfeed on Timeout.com](/assets/pubfeed-timeout.jpg?raw=true)

-- The exercise is designed to gauge your ability to be creative in replicating the page in the simplest way and shortest time possible. **You are not required to rebuild the page or code the HTML/CSS from scratch.**
+- **You are not required to rebuild the page or code the HTML/CSS from scratch.
+It is recommended that you load and save the complete webpage as a starting point.**

+- You will be assessed on how closely the look and feel of your replicated page matches the page on the publisher's live website (eg. fonts, colours, formatting, images, icons).

 - Your submission will include a single `index.html` file that can be run on a web server, as well as any assets required for the page.